dumitreu/test_assignment/README.md

 - "enable_log_file": switches logging
 - "log_file_name": log file path

-You can edit config file while service is running and the service will update values from config file... modifying config values you can vary program behaviour.
+You can edit config file while service is running and the service will update values from config file.
+By modifying config values you can vary program behaviour.
+For example, you can turn logging on and off.

 Checking log file you can monitor current application activity.